 This year, National Grandparents Day is on Sunday, September 10th.
-To learn about the history of this nostalgic holiday and ways to celebrate it, keep reading.
+Learn more about the history of this nostalgic holiday and ways to celebrate it.

 History of National Grandparents Day

-Marian McQuade, a woman from Oak Hill, West Virginia, is credited with founding the celebration.
-McQuade envisioned a day that would give young people a chance to reflect on the positive contributions senior citizens make to society.
+Marian McQuade, from Oak Hill, West Virginia, is credited with founding the celebration.
+McQuade envisioned a day where young people can reflect on the positive contributions senior citizens make to society.
 She took her idea to Congress and had her friend Cynthia Bennett write letters asking for the holiday’s verification.

-In 1973 a resolution was introduced to the Senate by Senator Jennings Randolph that aimed to make Grandparents Day a national holiday.
-The proposal cited Virginia as an example of a state that had already started to celebrate the holiday as a result of McQuade and Bennett’s actions.
+In 1973 a resolution was introduced to the Senate by Senator Jennings Randolph.
+It aimed to make Grandparents Day a national holiday.
+The proposal cited Virginia as an example of a state that had already started to celebrate the holiday because of McQuade and Bennett’s actions.
 The legislation, unfortunately, did not pass.

-McQuade was not discouraged and took immediate action.
-In three years time, she had established the holiday in forty-three states.
-When she was finished, she sent each of the states’ proclamations to Senator Randolph who re-wrote a joint resolution to nationalize the holiday.
-The resolution passed successfully, and the official proclamation that created National Grandparents Day was signed by President Jimmy Carter on August 3, 1978.
+McQuade took immediate action.
+In three years time, she established the holiday in forty-three states.
+When she was done, she sent each of the states’ proclamations to Senator Randolph.
+He then re-wrote a joint resolution to nationalize the holiday.
+The resolution passed successfully!
+The official proclamation that created National Grandparents Day was signed by President Jimmy Carter on August 3, 1978.